-Congress established the Federal Mediation and Conciliation Service (FMCS) in 1947 through the Labor Management Relations Act (Taft-Hartley) amendments to the National Labor Relations Act (NLRA) as an independent agency whose mission is "to assist parties to labor disputes in industries affecting commerce to settle such disputes through conciliation and mediation."
-Subsequent acts of Congress and presidential orders have expanded the FMCS role to provide mediation services to the federal sector and alternative dispute resolution (ADR) programs to Federal Government agencies, as well as promote and establish labor-management partnerships.
+Congress established FMCS as an independent agency whose mission is "to assist parties to labor disputes in industries affecting commerce to settle such disputes through conciliation and mediation."
+Subsequent acts of Congress and presidential orders have expanded the FMCS role to provide mediation services to the federal sector and alternative dispute resolution (ADR) programs to federal government agencies, as well as promote and establish labor-management partnerships.